chrisnmorrison/openmastery/learn/java/object-oriented-programming/object.md

 customer.setAddress("456 Oak St"); // Sets the customer's address System.out.println(customer.getPhone()); // Prints the customer's phone number
 ```

 These examples demonstrate how to get and set the customer's properties, as well as how to call a method on the customer object.

-## What's next?